 By the time you finish this degree, you will have specific knowledge of the day-to-day operation and management of the various tourism sectors.

 The dedicated and supportive course team are committed to nurturing your development, ensuring you graduate with the skills and capabilities for a successful and fulfilling career.

-Modules are delivered through a blend of lectures, interactive seminars, workshops, small-group activities and debates and are supported by e-learning material delivered through the Virtual Learning Environment.
+Students will study four modules per semester and are delivered through a blend of lectures, interactive seminars, workshops, small-group activities and debates, and are supported by e-learning material delivered through the Virtual Learning Environment.

 BNU is a Placements Plus university.
 So, whatever degree you do, you can be sure there’ll be plenty of industry-relevant opportunities on offer, to help you get into your chosen field.

 We’ll also prepare you for work beforehand, with special skills for work training, further boosting your CV, and building skills employers will value.
 In recognition of the value we place on these skills we have incorporated this experience into your study time.